aysh34/Exploring-Linguistic-Patterns-in-Mental-Health-Using-Natural-Language-Processing/README.md

 Understanding how language reflects mental health states is important for early detection, research, and potential clinical applications.
 Prior work focused primarily on predictive performance.
 This study prioritizes interpretability and exploratory analysis to surface language features that are both statistically discriminative and clinically meaningful.
 The main contributions are: (1) a reproducible exploratory pipeline for cleaning and sampling social-media text; (2) an interpretable discriminative keyword analysis using log-odds with an informative prior; (3) combined sentiment and psycholinguistic profiling across mental health classes.

 ## 2. Data
 The analysis uses a dataset of social-media posts labeled by mental health status.
 The original dataset contains approximately 47,647 posts.
-To ensure computational tractability for exploratory analysis, the workflow subsets posts by statement length and samples up to 2,000 posts per class.
 The dataset is publically available on [Kaggle](https://www.kaggle.com/datasets/suchintikasarkar/sentiment-analysis-for-mental-health).

-### 2.1 Data availability and ethical considerations
-The dataset contains user-generated text and should be handled according to relevant privacy and ethical guidelines.
-Any public release requires appropriate de-identification and ethical review.
-Users should avoid disclosing personally identifiable information in any published artifacts derived from the dataset.

 ## 3. Preprocessing
 Text preprocessing was performed to improve signal quality and interpretability.
 Steps included: